freeCodeCamp/guide/src/pages/articles/sql/sql-foreign-key-constraint/index.md

 +-----------+------------------------+------------------+--------------------+--------------------+
 ```

-## Conclusion
+### Conclusion

-Foreign Key Constraint are a great data integrity tool.
+Foreign Key Constraints are a great data integrity tool.
 Take the time to learn them well.

-*As with all of these SQL things there is MUCH MORE to them than what's in this introductory guide.
+As with all of these SQL things there is MUCH MORE to them than what's in this introductory guide.

 I hope this at least gives you enough to get started.